worldpotato/worldpotato.github.io/about.md

 # Worldpotato

 I'm a child of the 90s and interested in open source.
+I have my own color scheme for this blog.